-Figure 10: Change in the Hours Gender Gap by Presence of Children, December 2019 to October 2020 percentage points among non-parents.
-For hours worked, trends across those with and without kids are similar.
+Figure 10: Change in the Hours Gender Gap by Presence of Children, December 2019 to October 2020 without kids are similar.
 The gender gap in hours and employment declines over time, and by October 2020 the gender gap in employment remains statistically significant only among parents.